mas-bandwidth/gafferongames/content/post/client_server_connection.md

         t = 10.8
         t = 10.9

-If the packet containing state for time t = 10.0 was lost, under TCP we must wait for that packet to be resent before we can access packets t = 10.1 and 10.2 even though they've already arrived.
+But if the packet containing state for time t = 10.0 was lost, under TCP we must wait for that packet to be resent before we can access packets t = 10.1 and 10.2 even though they've already arrived over the network.

 Worse still, by the time the resent packet arrives, it's far too late to actually do anything with it, since the client now intends to display something around t = 10.3 or 10.4.
 Time series data that arrives after the buffering window is useless.
 The client doesn't stop and wait!

-What we'd really like is for an option to tell TCP: "hey, we really don't care about old packets being resent, just let me skip over them and let me access the more recent data instead".
+What we'd really like is for an option to tell TCP: "hey, we really don't care about old packets being resent, just let me skip over and access the more recent data instead".
 But TCP does not give us this option.
 All data must be delivered reliably and in-order.
 It's simply not possible to skip over dropped data with TCP.

 This creates terrible problems for time critical data where packet loss *and* latency exist.
-Large hitches are added to the stream of packets as TCP waits for dropped packets to be resent, which for time critical, time-series data means that the client sees either a) additional buffering added to smooth out this jitter (unacceptable for fast paced action games), or b) long pauses where the action in the game freezes and is non-responsive.
+Large hitches are added to the stream of packets as TCP waits for dropped packets to be resent, which for time critical, time-series data means that the client sees either a) additional buffering added to smooth out this jitter (unacceptable for fast paced action games), or b) long pauses where the game freezes and is non-responsive.

 Clearly neither option is acceptable for a first person shooter.

 If we want the best performance when sending time critical data over the internet, it is necessary to build our own custom protocol over UDP.
 UDP doesn't provide any ordering or reliability, so we are free to drop old packets and access the most recent state that we want.

-But using UDP comes at a cost.

-**UDP doesn't provide any concept of connection.**
+But using UDP comes at a cost: UDP doesn't provide any concept of connection.

 We have to build that ourselves.
 And that, my friend, is the subject of this article.